viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 {{% alert title="Tip" color="tip" %}}

-Now that you have set up your robot and are able to control your motor, you can put the suction tube of your pump into the water cup, and the output end into the plant!
+Now that you have set up your robot and are able to control your motor, you can put the suction tube of your pump into the water cup, and the output tube into the plant!

 {{% /alert %}}